-Using these tips, you can stay warm no matter how frightful the weather outside gets.
+Using these tips, you can stay warm no matter how frightful the cold weather outside gets.

 It's easier to change your body temperature than room temperature, not to mention more eco-friendly.
 Instead of turning up the heat, put on another layer of clothing.

 Your mom may have said that you lose 80 percent of your body heat through your head, but that's not actually true.
-If you're otherwise clothed, you'll lose heat from any surface that's exposed.
+If you're otherwise clothed, you'll lose heat from any surface that's exposed in cold weather.
 So put on your hat, even if you're inside.